tombertrand/nanobrowserquest/README.md

         $ git remote add github https://github.com/browserquest/BrowserQuest.git
         $ git fetch github
         $ git reset --hard github/master

+5. Copy the BrowserQuest config file with the following command:

+        $ cp server/config.json server/config_local.json

+6. Open `server/config_local.json` in a text editor such as Gedit (Linux), TextEdit (OS X), or Vim.
+On the line that reads `"production": "heroku",`, change `"heroku"` to `"openshift"`.

+7. Add this file to your repository by running the following commands:

+        $ git add server/config_local.json
+        $ git commit -m "Added config_local.json"

-5. Now, deploy to OpenShift with one final command (this will take several minutes):
+8. Now, deploy to OpenShift with one final command (this will take several minutes):

         $ git push -f